gustavoaguilar/QueueCaller/README.md

 The materials used are:

 * Arduino Uno Rev 3
-* 7Seg Display with 4 digits - SH...
+* 7Seg Display with 4 digits - SH5461AS
 * MAX7219 LED Driver
 * Buzzer
 * 22K Resistor